Back to all blogs

 Fingerprick and Tasso Methods

-At Blue Horizon, we also offer home-collection options for many of our thyroid panels, such as our Bronze, Silver, and Gold tiers.
-A fingerprick sample involves using a small lancet to collect drops of blood into a microtainer.
-This can take slightly longer than a professional draw—perhaps ten to fifteen minutes—as you need to ensure you have warmed your hands sufficiently to encourage good blood flow.
+• Fingerprick: Involves using a small lancet to collect drops of blood into a microtainer.
+This can take 10 to 15 minutes, as you need to ensure your hands are warm enough to encourage blood flow.

 The Platinum Exception